 N16 is the reference point between the V-SMF and H-SMF in Home Routed (HR) roaming cases.

+In the case of the Indirect Network Sharing, the N16 reference point is also used between the SMF in the hosting operator PLMN and the H-SMF in the participating operator PLMN (see clause 5.18 of 3GPP TS 23.501 [2]).
+The SMF in the hosting operator is considered as the V-SMF and takes the similar behaviour unless otherwise specified.

 N16a is the reference point between SMF and I-SMF.